xylimeng/SDR-CT/README.md

 FBP_result_direct=FBP_algorithm(pro_direction,globalstruct);
 ```
 Comments:
-- The function `FBP_algorithm` calculates every slices of the data (from top to bottom).
+- The function `FBP_algorithm` calculates every slices of the data (from the first to the last).
 Users can find result from the direction in "FBP_result_direct".

 ### Calculate SDR result
 ```Matlab